 Heritage Development Company is preparing a specific plan that encompasses approximately 900 acres of land north of Shepherd Avenue to Behymer Avenue, east of Willow Avenue to Sunnyside Avenue.
-The plan identifies different planning areas, or sSites, ranging from 1.50.9 to 47.537.5 acres are included in the inventory and are based on a combination of parcels and planning areas identified in the plan.
+Sites ranging from 0.9 to 37.5 acres are included in the inventory and are based on a combination of parcels and planning areas identified in the plan.
 The plan designates the area for mixed use, residential, commercial, business campus, public, and park uses.
 In addition to the phasing and annexation of development within the Northwest Urban Center, including the Heritage Grove Development Co.
 Specific Plan, it is expected that each planning area would be subdivided further to allow for residential and non-residential development.
 The specific plan will ensure that housing is built concurrent with services, schools, employment opportunities, and other amenities and is supported by adequate infrastructure.

 The sites inventory includes the "Urban Center" portion of the Heritage Grove Development Co.
-Specific Plan that is included in the Willow Corridor RHNA-Willow-Shepherd Northeast Prezone and Annexation, which is-was planned for annexation annexed into the city in 2023, prior to the start of the planning period, and is within the Heritage Grove Development Co.
-Specific Plan area.
-In addition, the sites inventory includes another Heritage Grove Development Co. - Phase 1a and Phase 1b, which are near-term annexation area as well as TM6343 - Wilson (Project A-1), both of which are assumed planned to be annexed early in the planning period and are described in Program H24 as near-term annexations.
+Specific Plan that is included in the Willow-Shepherd Northeast Prezone and Annexation, which was annexed into the city in 2023.
+In addition, the sites inventory includes Heritage Grove Development Co. - Phase 1a and Phase 1b, which are planned to be annexed early in the planning period and are described in Program H2 as near-term annexations.
 Other future phases of the Heritage Grove Development Co.
 Specific Plan may begin construction during the planning period but are not included in the sites inventory.